 Our graduates are highly sought-after in a wide range of business sectors.
 As well as the prestigious companies who offer work placements to our students, employers of our graduates include:

 - Morgan Stanley

 - The Technology Partnership

 - Virgin Atlantic.

-Our exchange programme allows students to study and equivalent course abroad in locations such as the USA, Milan, Hanover and Antwerp.
+Our exchange programme allows students to study in an equivalent course abroad in locations such as the USA, Milan, Hanover and Antwerp.